 Rate at which the drug crosses the blood-brain barrier and stimulates the reward pathway

 In addition, substances that are legally and/or readily available (eg, alcohol, tobacco) are more likely to be used initially and thus increase the risk of progression to problematic use.
 Further, as perception of the risk in using a particular substance diminishes, there may be subsequent experimentation and/or recreational use of the drug, increasing exposures to substances of abuse.
 Fluctuations in perception of risk are influenced by multiple factors, including findings regarding medical and psychiatric sequelae of use and social outcomes.

-During treatment of medical illness or following surgical or dental procedures, patients are routinely prescribed opioids Opioid Use Disorder and Rehabilitation “Opioid” is a term for a number of natural substances (originally derived from the opium poppy) and their semisynthetic and synthetic analogues that bind to specific opioid receptors.
+During treatment of medical illness or following surgical or dental procedures, patients may be prescribed opioids Opioid Use Disorder and Rehabilitation “Opioid” is a term for a number of natural substances (originally derived from the opium poppy) and their semisynthetic and synthetic analogs that bind to specific opioid receptors.
 Opioids... read more .
-A substantial portion of these drugs go unused, representing a significant source for children, adolescents, and adults who wish to use them for nonmedical purposes.
+A substantial portion of these drugs go unused but may remain in the home, representing a significant source for children, adolescents, and adults who wish to use them for nonmedical purposes.
 In response, there has been increased emphasis on the need to

 Prescribe opioid drugs in lower amounts more appropriate to the likely duration and severity of pain

 Psychologic characteristics are not clearly a strong factor, although people with low levels of self-control (impulsivity) or high levels of risk-taking and novelty-seeking may have an increased risk of developing substance use disorder.
 However, the concept of the addictive personality that has variously been described by some behavioral scientists has little scientific evidence to back it.